codefrydev/Updates/content/blog/SkiaSharp/cover.md

 ---

-## Generate Thumbnail/Cover With SkiaSharp
+## Creating Cover Images with SkiaSharp

 Cover on this website is generated using SkiaSharp Only